Flutter Update Timeline - What's new

 • A comprehensive package library and extensive speed and tooling enhancements.

 Flutter 3 was released on May 11, 2022.
-The 3. version had many surprises for developers, from the late support for Apple Silicon chips and reliable macOS and Linux operating systems to new best practices for performance.
+With many surprises for developers, from the late support for Apple Silicon chips and reliable macOS and Linux operating systems to new best practices for performance.

 As a result of this major release, momentum continues to build.
 In fact, over 5,687 pull requests have been merged since Flutter 3's release.